SWTOR-Slicers/File-Locator/README.md

 # File-Locator-and-Populator
-This is a tool to be used in tandem with the outfit designer at (link here).
+This is a tool to be used in tandem with the outfit designer at [https://torcommunity.com/tools/character-designer](https://torcommunity.com/tools/character-designer).
 Requirements:
 * You need to have extracted the .tor archives before usage.
 * You need to set the path to the folder downloaded by the outfit designer (set this in your config.json)